Darwin from Insectivorous Plants to Worms: Funeral

-The service was conducted by Canon George Prothero (1818-1894) and the other Westminster Abbey staff present were minor canon Rev. John Henry Cheadle (? - ?); minor canon Rev. John Troutbeck (1832-1899); Canon Thomas James Rowsell (1816-1894); Canon Alfred Barry (1826-1910); Canon Robinson Duckworth (1834-1911); Rev. Samuel Flood Jones, precentor, (1826-1895); the Chapter Clerk, Mr. Charles St. Clare Bedford (1810-1900); Frederick Bridge, organist 1844-1924 (according to The Times, he composed an anthem for the funeral).
-The Dean, George Granville Bradley, was not in the country at the time of the funeral hence Canon Prothero was in charge.
+The service was conducted by Canon George Prothero (1818–1894), since the Dean, George Granville Bradley, was not in the country at the time.
+The other Westminster Abbey staff present were minor canon Rev. John Henry Cheadle (? – ?); minor canon Rev. John Troutbeck (1832–1899); Canon Thomas James Rowsell (1816–1894); Canon Alfred Barry (1826–1910); Canon Robinson Duckworth (1834–1911); Rev. Samuel Flood Jones, precentor, (1826–1895); the Chapter Clerk, Charles St. Clare Bedford (1810–1900); and Frederick Bridge, organist (1844–1924) (according to The Times, he composed an anthem for the funeral).

 Commemoration

 Galton proposed a commemorative stained glass window in the Abbey, with panels symbolising the works of nature, each contributed by a different country.
 The evolution pane did not proceed, but the Royal Society formed a committee which decided on a bronze plaque in the Abbey, and a statue for the new Natural History Museum at South Kensington.
 Richard Owen remained opposed, and unveiling of the statue had to wait till 1885, after his retirement.
 The pomp and ceremony was attended by the Prince of Wales, scientists and the family, though not Emma, and led by Huxley.

 Darwin's Westminster Abbey funeral expressed a public feeling of national pride, with the Pall Mall Gazette proclaiming that Great Britain had "lost a man whose name is a glory to his country".
 Religious writers of all persuasions praised his "noble character and his ardent pursuit of truth", calling him a "true Christian gentleman".
 In particular the Unitarians and free religionists, proud of his Dissenting upbringing, supported his naturalistic views.
 William Benjamin Carpenter carried a resolution praising Darwin's unravelling of "the immutable laws of the Divine Government", shedding light on "the progress of humanity".
 The Unitarian preacher John Chadwick from New York wrote that "The nation's grandest temple of religion opened its gates and lifted up its everlasting doors and bade the King of Science come in."